NHSDigital/nhs-notify-reporting/docs/adr/ADR-001_Use_git_hook_and_GitHub_action_to_check_the_editorconfig_compliance.md

 ## Actions

-- [x] Ensure the naming convention of the other git hooks follows the pattern set by the `scripts/githooks/check-file-format.sh` script
+- [x] Ensure the naming convention of the other git hooks follows the existing repository convention
 - [ ] ~~Relocate shell scripts that are called by the GitHub workflow, currently placed in the `scripts` directory, to `.github/workflows/scripts`.~~ Update: Scripts provided along with this repository template are made to be agnostic from any provider's workflow implementation; this is by design.
 Therefore, the `scripts` directory is the right place for the shell scripts.

 ## Tags